frederic-perez/AmE-dictionary/data/idioms.md

 __keep the ball rolling__
 __keep the lid on (something)__ To quash or suppress something; to control something so as to keep it from flourishing, increasing, or succeeding.
 __keep up with (someone or something)__ :two::hammer:
+__keep your eyes peeled__ [:scroll: The figurative sense of keeping alert, by removing any covering of the eye that might impede vision, seems to have appeared in the US about 1850.]
 __keep your head above water__ To just be able to manage when you have financial difficulties.
 __keep your shirt on__
 __keyed up__ :dart::two: Excited, nervous, or anxious. _I’m so keyed up after that concert that there’s no way I’m going to be able to fall asleep._